-J. Wes Yoder usually refers to the 1962 Shasta camper that sits in his leafy East Nashville backyard as "the camper," but he says that when he's feeling especially Southern, he likes to call it "the trailer."
-Whatever you decide to call it, I think you'll agree that the tiny aluminum outbuilding on wheels is 100-percent charming.
-I first read about the Yoder's backyard retreat on Megan McEwen's Daytripper and I've been drumming up reasons to head to Nashville ever since.
+J. Wes Yoder usually refers to the 1962 Shasta camper that sits in his leafy -86.759721 backyard as “the camper,” but he says that when he’s feeling especially Southern, he likes to call it “the trailer.”
+Whatever you decide to call it, I think you’ll agree that the tiny aluminum outbuilding on wheels is 100-percent charming.
+I first read about the Yoder’s backyard retreat on Megan McEwen’s Daytripper and I’ve been drumming up reasons to head to Nashville ever since.

 Photographs by Laura Dart for J. Wes Yoder.